-The PoC3 Verification and Validation Guidance will be updated as needed to include new information and make changes based on industry evolution and feedback.
+The Point of Care Marketing Association Verification and Validation Guidance will be updated as needed to include new information and make changes based on industry evolution and feedback.

-The PoC3 Verification and Validation Guidance was approved by the PoC3 Board of Directors and supersedes and replaces any previous versions or drafts of PoC3 guidance.
+The Point of Care Marketing Association Verification and Validation Guidance was approved by The Point of Care Marketing Association Board of Directors and supersedes and replaces any previous versions or drafts of The Point of Care Marketing Association, (formerly known as the Point of Care Communication Council, or PoC3) guidance.
 This guidance is not intended to supersede any federal or state requirements.

-2. PoC3 Compliance Certification
+2. POCMA Compliance Certification

-The PoC3 Compliance Certification is completed on an annual basis.
-The PoC3 Certification Seal confirms that the PoC vendor and a PoC3-approved third-party auditor(s) have submitted signed affidavits in the form of PoC3 Verification and Validation Certification Forms to PoC3, verifying that they have complied with all PoC3 audit requirements for their product offerings.
-The PoC3 Certification Seal will expire 15 months after initial receipt.
+The POCMA Compliance Certification is completed on an annual basis.
+The POCMA Certification Seal confirms that the POC vendor and a POCMAapproved third-party auditor(s) have submitted signed affidavits in the form of POCMA Verification and Validation Certification Forms to POCMA, verifying that they have complied with all POCMA audit requirements for their product offerings.
+The POCMA Certification Seal will expire 15 months after initial receipt.
 Verification forms must be submitted annually to obtain approval for continued use of the Seal.
-The PoC3 Certification Seal represents compliance with all areas within this document labeled as "requirements" and marked with an asterisk in the Table of Contents, but not within supplemental areas highlighting best practices.
-The PoC3 Certification Seal also represents a company's Network Audit success at the 92.5% audit success criteria (where applicable when a Network Audit is required) as a part of the Overall Auditing Requirements within this guidance, as well as an aggregate of Campaign Audit success at that same 92.5% audit success criteria (please see Section 5 for more detail).
-The PoC3 certification is not, as such, a certification seal for the company in entirety.
+The POCMA Certification Seal represents compliance with all areas within this document labeled as "requirements" and marked with an asterisk in the Table of Contents, but not within supplemental areas highlighting best practices.
+The POCMA Certification Seal also represents a company's Network Audit success at the 92.5% audit success criteria (where applicable when a Network Audit is required) as a part of the Overall Auditing Requirements within this guidance, as well as an aggregate of Campaign Audit success at that same 92.5% audit success criteria (please see Section 5 for more detail).
+The POCMA certification is not, as such, a certification seal for the company in entirety.